Medical Assisting, AAS (MA23) Degree

 Entrance Date: Beginning of each term for general education courses; however, all prerequisite courses (BIOL 2113 – Anatomy and Physiology I, BIOL 2113L – Anatomy and Physiology Lab I, BIOL 2114 – Anatomy and Physiology II, BIOL 2114L – Anatomy and Physiology Lab II, One Degree level Mathematics Course, and ALHS 1090 – Medical Terminology for AHS) must be successfully completed prior to beginning certain cohort occupational courses.

-Program Admission: Moultrie: Fall; Thomasville: Spring Semester; Tifton: Summer.
+Program Admission: Moultrie: Fall Semester; Thomasville: Spring Semester; Tifton: Spring Semester.

 Entrance Requirements: Refer to Admissions criteria.
 Contact Advisor or Admissions for details.
 Click for Entrance Score Requirements.